-Facebook and RedTrack
+Meta and RedTrack

 Intro

-Our API Facebook integration enables you to:
+Our Meta (Facebook) API integration enables you to:

-There are limited cases when Facebook allows you to use the redirect link (e.g. RedTrack campaign tracking URL) but we as a service provider do not recommend it and cannot guarantee the safety of your tracking campaigns.
+There are limited cases when Facebook allows you to use the redirect link (e.g., RedTrack campaign tracking URL), but we, as a service provider, do not recommend it and cannot guarantee the safety of your tracking campaigns.

 Parameter | Description |

-FB click id | Facebook click ID, identifies the Facebook click that led to the conversion.
+Meta click id | Meta click ID, identifies the Meta click that led to the conversion.
 Taken from sub 20 of the traffic channel. |

-Browser id | Facebook browser ID, used to identify a user’s browser for Facebook tracking.
+Browser id | Meta browser ID, used to identify a user’s browser for Meta tracking.
 Taken from sub 19 of the traffic channel. |

 Email | Hashed email address taken from the parameter assigned the Email role in the Offer Source. |